 - Rand too is pro-capitalism, in her own way

 But in fact, we human beings are not as analytical and logical as we would like to believe, and that means the above transaction almost certainly happens below the surface of conscious thought.
-That is, few Christians decide to make that leap; they make it with little deliberate thought.
+That is, few Christians decide to make that leap; they make it with little or no deliberate thought.

 I suggest that this is an abuse of the transitive property of numbers, which runs thus: if A=B and B=C, then A=C. A simple illustration is: If A (2 x 2) is equal to B (3 + 1), and if B is equal to C (16 ÷ 4), then A = B = C means that A = C (2 x 2 = 16 ÷ 4).